Reducers

 This pattern works reasonably well, but also has drawbacks:

-There is some required boilerplate, specifically the wrapping
+There is some required boilerplate, specifically the wrapping switch (action.type)

-block and thedefault: return state
+block and the default: return state

-case (the latter is easy to forget when writing a new reducer).You have to remember the idiosyncrasies of JavaScript's
+case (the latter is easy to forget when writing a new reducer).

-statements, such as the additional braces needed to define variables which should be local to a case (e.g.,case 'multiply': { const factor = action.payload; … }
+statements, such as the additional braces needed to define variables which should be local to a case (e.g., case 'multiply': { const factor = action.payload; … }

-).In TypeScript, ensuring that
+In TypeScript, ensuring that action

-is typed correctly in everyswitch
+is typed correctly in every switch

 Redux Preboiled has several helpers for constructing reducers which address these shortcomings.
 Here is how you might write the example reducer above with Preboiled: